How to build a diverse and inclusive culture

 A survey of 10,000 millennials showed that over 80% said an employer’s policy on diversity and inclusion is an important factor when deciding to work for them.
 But diversity without inclusion doesn’t work.
 It’s often assumed that diversity and inclusion are the same thing.
 But that’s not the case.
 Identifying the need for greater representation is only the first step.
 Yet many studies have shown that diversity alone does not drive inclusion.
 Inclusion is the crucial connector that attracts diverse talent and fosters business growth.
-Without inclusion this means lack of meaningful participation and innovation.
+Without inclusion there is a lack of meaningful participation and innovation.

 Building an inclusive culture needs to be more than letting the numbers drive your diversity and inclusion strategy.
 Whilst, data is important to understand what your diversity challenges may be.
 We need to look beyond the statistics.
-We need to dig deep into the everyday experiences of your employees to understand what actions need to undertaken to foster a more inclusive workplace (check out our bespoke inclusive cultures training workshops).
+We need to dig deep into the everyday experiences of your employees to understand what actions need to be undertaken to foster a more inclusive workplace (check out our bespoke inclusive cultures training workshops).

 We launch the 2020 Inclusive Culture Pledge

 Our Inclusive Culture Pledge is a public commitment to building a more inclusive workplace culture.
-The pledge began life at our 25th anniversary last year.
-It was so successful that we’ve designed a new pledge programme for 2019 and again for 2020.
+The Pledge began life at our 25th anniversary in 2018.
+It was so successful that we designed a new pledge programme for 2019 and again for 2020.
 Through the Pledge, we created a network of forward-thinking organisations.
 We provide support for them on four key topics throughout the year, on their journey to creating an inclusive workplace.